PandemiaProject/pandemia/README.rst

 ------------

 * Python 3.10 (versions other than 3.10 may produce errors)
-* A GCC compiler.
+* A GCC compiler

 Installation
 ------------

-To build C libraries
+To build C libraries:

 .. code-block::